michelmbem/AddyScript/docs/README.md

 ![Banner](AddyScript.jpg)
 # Welcome to AddyScript

 AddyScript is a lightweight scripting engine for the .Net platform.
-It can be used to add scripting capabilities to applications that target that platform or simply as a learning tool for children.
+It can be used to add scripting features to applications that target that platform or simply as a learning tool for young people.

-AddyScript has a straightforward C-like (JavaScript-like or PHP-like if you prefer so) syntax with dynamic typing and consistent OOP features.
-You can discover that syntax by consulting the sample scripts provided with the source-code.
+AddyScript has a simple C-like syntax (or JavaScript-like or PHP-like if you prefer) with dynamic typing and consistent OOP features.
+You can learn about this syntax by looking at the sample scripts provided with the source code.

 # What's next?
 * Introduction